ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 - NOTE!!!
 Looks like splitting at other positions (not end of line) also provides an `Enter` and might be preferable to using the native `beforeInput` which we had to hack in!!!
 Try this!!!
 - A `beforeinput` event will be called like in the `delete` code which usually cancels the `deleter` and resumes the `reconciler`.
 But since we removed the reference to the `deleter` neither of these methods are called.
 -

+**!!!!!!!!!WORKING ON SOMETHING**
+If we revert to head, we will be in a safe spot.
+Right now, I played with using `keydown` and `enter` instead of the `beforeInput` stuff.
+But hitting backspace from beginning of second line then hitting enter again breaks!

 # API 28